Ladysnake/Ladysnake.github.io/public/wiki/cardinal-components-api/dev-install.md

 There are several ways of getting Cardinal Components into your workspace, most involving just a few lines in your Gradle buildscript (`build.gradle` file).
-To minimize user inconvenience, it is also recommended to use the [Jar-in-Jar](https://fabricmc.net/wiki/tutorial:loader04x#nested_jars) mechanism provided by the Fabric toolchain to include Cardinal Components in your own builds, eliminating the need for manual install.
+To minimize user inconvenience, you can use the [Jar-in-Jar](https://fabricmc.net/wiki/tutorial:loader04x#nested_jars) mechanism provided by the Fabric toolchain to include Cardinal Components in your own builds, eliminating the need for manual install at the cost of inflated modpack size.

+*The following instructions are for versions 6.0 and up.
+For previous versions, refer to [the table below](#previous-maven-coordinates).*

 Unless specified otherwise, the following block must be added to your `build.gradle` **after** the relevant `repositories` block: